 Historical Provenance

 J. West Martin, UC Regent, established this ranch in 1854.
-His stepson grew the wheat that won a gold medal in Paris in 1900.
-The Reinstein family arrived in 1884 and carried the land for five generations.
+His stepson, Thomas D. Carneal, III grew the wheat that won a gold medal in Paris in 1900.
+Frederick Reinstein arrived from Denmark in 1884, a cattleman, horseman, and wheat farmer by heritage and by temperament he came to the Livermore valley with the knowledge of people who have worked the same land for generations.
+Since then, five generations have stewarded the ranch.
 The 1860 draft horse barn still stands.
 Some of what has happened on this property is documented.
 The rest accumulated the way things accumulate on land that has been held with intention across 170 years.